Course Catalog

 5 units

 Evaluates advanced technologies of processing spatial data, spatial theory, and application to unique geographic problems, data manipulation and analysis, and reporting and interpretation.
 Emphasizes GIS as a decision-support system for environmental and social problem solving, using basic model building, experimental design, and database management.
 Taught in conjunction with ENVS 115B.
 Students cannot receive credit for this course and ENVS 115B.
+(Also offered as Geographic Information Systems 215B.
+Students cannot receive credit for both courses.)
 Prerequisite(s): ENVS 215A.
 Enrollment is restricted to graduate students.
 Enrollment limited to 10.

 ENVS 215L